-Applicant: CURRENT Group, LLC Applicant Address: 20420 Century Boulevard Germantown, MD 20874 301-944-2700 Equipment: CURRENT Bridge URD 6111 Equipment Description: The CURRENT Bridge URD 6111 is part of an Access BPL system.
+Applicant: CURRENT Group, LLC Applicant Address: 20420 Century Boulevard Germantown, MD 20874 301-944-2700 Equipment: CURRENT Gateway-Bridge URD 6121 Equipment Description: The CURRENT Gateway-Bridge URD 6121 is part of an Access BPL system.
 It operates on underground public utility power lines over low-voltage and medium-voltage wires.
-The CURRENT Bridge URD 6111 is the device that routes and controls data traffic between the low- and medium-voltage lines.
-The CURRENT Bridge serves as a gateway to all customers powered from the same distribution transformer as itself.
+The CURRENT Gateway-Bridge URD 6121 is the device that routes and controls data traffic between the low- and medium-voltage lines.
+The CURRENT Gateway-Bridge serves as a gateway to all customers powered from the same distribution transformer as itself.
 It communicates over the medium-voltage lines via the CURRENT Coupler Assembly URD 6300 and over the low-voltage system by a standard 240V two-wire connection.
-Test Operator: Robert Patrick Dates of Testing: February 7, 2008 to February 25, 2008 Test Locations: ▪ 8608 Aqueduct Road - C-7053 (Potomac, Maryland),▪ 12141 McDonald Chapel - A-9204 (Gaithersburg, Maryland)▪ 12157 McDonald Chapel - A-7042 (Gaithersburg, Maryland)▪ Washington Laboratories Open Area Test Site (Gaithersburg, Maryland) Modes of Operation: ▪ LV: transmitting a high-density OFDM signal on the low voltage power line in the frequency range (4.4 MHz to 20.8 MHz) by galvanically connecting directly to it.▪ MV: transmitting a high-density OFDM signal on the underground medium voltage cable in the same frequency range using the CURRENT Coupler Assembly URD 6300.
+Test Operator: Robert Patrick Dates of Testing: February 12, 2008 to February 29, 2008 Test Locations: ▪ 8608 Aqueduct Road - C-7053 (Potomac, Maryland),▪ 12141 McDonald Chapel - A-9204 (Gaithersburg, Maryland)▪ 12157 McDonald Chapel - A-7042 (Gaithersburg, Maryland)▪ Washington Laboratories Open Area Test Site (Gaithersburg, Maryland) Modes of Operation: ▪ LV: transmitting a high-density OFDM signal on the low voltage power line in the frequency range (4.4 MHz to 20.8 MHz) by galvanically connecting directly to it.▪ MV: transmitting a high-density OFDM signal on the underground medium voltage cable using the CURRENT Coupler Assembly URD 6300 in the same frequency range as the LV above and also in the 31.4 to 47.9 MHz high band.
 Applicable EMC Specification: FCC Part 15, Subpart G Class of Service: ▪ Class A